hrauch/rough_cld/README.md

 You can draw causal loop diagrams (CLD).
 This library uses roughjs for handdrawn circles and connections.
 You can draw multiple diagrams on one page.
 Rough_cld is based on Bootstrap (>= 5.2) .

-* You can show the diagram complete expanded.
+* You can show the diagram completely expanded.
 For every node and edge you can add some informations, which are displayed as popovers.
 * Or you can show the diagram stepwise.
 In this case informations to each node or edge are shown beside the diagram.
 If you want you can go backward.

 # Use